Vic Fazio: Later life

 Fazio worked as a senior advisor in the Washington office of Akin Gump Strauss Hauer & Feld and sat on the board of Northrop Grumman.

 He served as co-chair of the Information Technology and Innovation Foundation, a public policy think tank.
 He also sat on the Council on American Politics, bringing together leaders from across the nation to address issues facing the growth and enrichment of The Graduate School of Political Management.
 In addition, he served on the board of directors of the Committee for a Responsible Federal Budget.
 After leaving office, he became involved in political reform efforts, including joining nine other former members of Congress to co-author a 2021 opinion editorial advocating reforms of Congress.
 He was also a member of the ReFormers Caucus of Issue One.

-Personal life and death
+Personal life

 After his first marriage to Joella Mason ended in divorce, Fazio was subsequently married to Judy Kern (formerly Judith G. Neidhardt) from 1983 until her death in 2015, aged 71.
 He then married Kathy Sawyer, a retired journalist, in 2017.
 He had two daughters from his first marriage to Mason, Dana and Anne; and two step-children from his second marriage to Kern, Kevin and Kristie.
 Anne died from complications of leukemia in 1995.

+Death

 Fazio died of melanoma at his home in Arlington County, Virginia, on March 16, 2022, at the age of 79.